Send Data Overview

-Each JSON you export relates to one specific context instance, identifiable using a context id.
+Each JSON you send relates to one specific context instance, identifiable using a context id.
 You can send several JSONs with complementary information about a single context instance (using the same context id) asynchronously and from different parts of your system.
 Mona will then automatically aggregate JSON data according to the context id so that you don’t have to worry about getting all the relevant data in one place on your system.

-Mona supports multiple export mechanisms including:
+Mona supports multiple sending mechanisms including:

 -